 The functional currency of the Company's foreign subsidiaries is the local currency for the respective subsidiary.
 The assets and liabilities are translated at the period-end exchange rate, and statements of comprehensive loss are translated at the average exchange rate during the year.
 Gains and losses resulting from foreign currency translations are included as a component of other comprehensive loss.
-Gains and losses resulting from foreign currency transactions are included in the Consolidated Statements of Comprehensive Loss.
+Gains and losses resulting from foreign currency translated Statements of Comprehensive Loss.